Chapter 19: The Tragedy at Ong Thanh 062025

 man at West Point.
 He now saw Welch, not as the warrior he was, but as

-immediately responded, as he had been conditioned to respond as a cadet.
+immediately responded, as he had been conditioned to react as a cadet.

 "You have had a hard day today, Al", he said, using the name which he